 “We’re seeing companies wrestle with the virtual interviewing process and deliver suboptimal candidate experiences.
 This includes too many rounds of interviews and taking weeks, if not longer, to make the decision.
 We see opportunity for companies to reconfigure best practices from in-person interviewing to the virtual space,” says our Client Solutions Lead, Jocelyn Scott.

 At Mix we strive to create the best candidate experience possible because it’s good for everyone.
 Candidates feel confident about accepting positions and companies get the best talent in the industry.
-So we’ve gathered recommendations from Scott and Tony Julian, a Client Solutions Lead, to help you consistently deliver an experience that secures top talent, whether you’re in-person or not.
+So we’ve gathered recommendations from Scott and Tony Julian, a Client Solutions Director, to help you consistently deliver an experience that secures top talent, whether you’re in-person or not.

 Stick to the plan

 “Everyone likes to know what to expect, and companies who set up a plan and stick to it give candidates a great first impression on how they operate,” says Julian.

 The norm for an on-site interview is having a clear guide for the number of interviews needed because candidates are taking time off to come to the office.
 The interview team is often already together, so they can efficiently discuss post-interview feedback and make a timely decision.

 Emulate this process virtually.
 Build a virtual schedule that demands a reasonable amount of time from the candidate like what would be expected if they were on-site.
 And before the interviews start, set up the virtual debrief meetings so they’re already on calendars to facilitate decisions and candidate communication quickly.